 You’ll begin to feel like you’re making progress.
-Most people go home about 10 to 14 days after the operation.
+Most people go home around 9 days after the operation.

 You’ll need help when you first go home.
 The dietitian will talk to you and your family about what to eat.
 It can take some time to find what works for you.

 You’re likely to feel very tired for several weeks and sometimes months after your surgery.
 It helps to do a bit more every day.

 - sitting for less time each day

 - walking around the house a bit more each day